Meet Your Neighbors

 Final Word

-Just think how much easier it would be for everyone if we could contact family members or friends of our neighbors after a disaster or an unforeseen emergency if we had emails, phone numbers, etc.
+Just think how much easier it would be for everyone if we had emails, phone numbers, etc., to contact family members or friends of our neighbors after a disaster or an unforeseen emergency.

-Of course, I’m hoping we have electricity or the internet in order to do this.
+Of course, I hope we have electricity or the internet to do this.
 I understand we may not have all the communication options at one time or another.
-Block parties would be awesome as a means to gather people, get acquainted, and gain their trust as people with common goals to truly be neighbors in the fullest sense.
+Block parties would be excellent for gathering people, getting acquainted, and gaining their trust as people with common goals to be neighbors.
 This is why you need to meet your neighbors.
 I need to meet all of my neighbors.
-May God bless you and your neighbors as you work to get together and share emergency contact information, the time will come when you’re very glad you did!
+May God bless you and your neighbors as you work to get together and share emergency contact information; the time will come when you’ll be happy you did!
 Linda

 Copyright Image: AdobeStock_108885799.jpeg, Garden Party Depositphotos_2902882_S